Being a leader requires the ability to build rapport with your team. Those following you must have good reason to do so.

-Here are six great questions to structure those one-on-ones with your team.
-Use this in some form or another every time you get that golden opportunity to sit with each individual on your team.
+Use this in some form or another every time you get that golden opportunity to talk to each individual on your team.

 The 6 questions are: